cashninjas/minting-contract/README.md

 }
 ```
 To actually create the minting set up, configure a wallet holding some BCH and a minting NFT in `minting-setup.js`.
+You need to provide the correct `addressDerivationPath` so mainnet-js can initialize a single address wallet.
+For example if your minting NFT is at address index 4 in your Electron Cash, change `m/44'/145'/0'/0/0` to `m/44'/145'/0'/0/4`.

 Then create the minting set up with